 A large number of states have reduced their reliance on placing children in state custody in congregate care, and increased their efforts on community-based care for children.
 According to a report in My Record Journal, Connecticut saved $50 million in the last five years by focusing on placing children with foster/adoptive families rather than in group homes.

-Due to our use of evidence-based practices to achieve strong outcomes, The Annie E. Casey Foundation has recognized KVC as one of only four national best-practice organizations in child welfare.
-KVC is also a consultant for the AECF’s Provider Exchange, which is a group of dynamic, successful child welfare providers on a mission to deliver individualized support so child welfare providers can meet their particular programmatic, operational or fiscal challenges and improve the lives of kids and families.
+Due to our use of evidence-based practices to achieve strong outcomes, The Annie E. Casey Foundation has made KVC part of its Provider Exchange.
+This is a group of dynamic, successful child welfare providers on a mission to deliver individualized support so child welfare providers can meet their particular programmatic, operational or fiscal challenges and improve the lives of kids and families.

 Our success has helped KVC grow into multiple U.S. states and even into international territory through consulting.
 The country of Singapore in Southeast Asia turned to our organization to learn how to make the transition from congregate care to community-based care.
 Sims presented at the Singapore Ministry of Social and Family Development’s conference in October 2014.